melanieseltzer/getcoords/README.md

 ## API Key

-In order to use the package, you must first obtain a Google API key and set `process.env.GOOGLE_GEOCOORDS_API_KEY` in your project using [dotenv](https://www.npmjs.com/package/dotenv) or similar.
+In order to use the package, you must first obtain a Google API key.
+Please visit [the dev docs](https://developers.google.com/maps/documentation/geocoding/start#get-a-key) for instruction on how to obtain the key.

+ Then, you must set `process.env.GOOGLE_GEOCOORDS_API_KEY` in your project using [dotenv](https://www.npmjs.com/package/dotenv) or similar.
 You could also set it globally in your shell ([more info](https://unix.stackexchange.com/a/21600)).

-Please visit [the dev docs](https://developers.google.com/maps/documentation/geocoding/start#get-a-key) for instruction on how to obtain the key.
+If you want to use it on client builds (such as in a React app) you will need to use [dotenv-webpack](https://github.com/mrsteele/dotenv-webpack).

 ## Usage